cybera/synthi/manual/src/sections/ExportingAndImporting.md

 ![download-button](../images/download-button.png)

-This will trigger a download of the dataset in a normalized CSV format: comma delimiters and a column name header.
+This will trigger a download of the dataset in a normalized .csv format: comma delimiters and a column name header.
 It will also re-run any transformations the current dataset might depend on, if it is a computed dataset.

 {% hint style='danger' %}
 Under current functionality, the column names exported will be whatever they were when they were imported.
 Or in the case where the original data did not have column names, they will be 'Column_1', 'Column_2', and so on.
 You can query changed column names by an API call, discussed below, and replace them externally, or you could create a transformation within the Synthi platform to change the column names in a new computed dataset to work around this limitation.